 Community Health Advocate

-Shawn retired this past Spring, from Cheshire Medical Center, where he served as Vice President of Population Health.
+Shawn retired in 2023 from Cheshire Medical Center, where he served as Vice President of Population Health.
 In joining NHAHA, he brings a strong focus on Public Health, Healthcare, Spiritual Care Ministry.

 He has hiked all of New Hampshire’s 48 ‘4,000-Footers’